 Our intent is that all children, through our provision, will be equipped with the skills they need to succeed both academically and socially, irrespective of their starting points.
-We aim to develop confident, resilient learners, who believe they can make a difference to themselves, their learning and their environment regardless of the barriers that they face.
+This includes challenging our high attainers and supporting those who have additional needs.
+We want our children to be confident, resilient learners, who believe they can make a difference to themselves, their learning and their environment regardless of the barriers that they face.
+We want all our pupils to strive to meet our CORE values of: